 NFL Power Rankings Week 6: Few contenders emerge from pack

-NFL Power Rankings: Where 49ers stand after win over Panthers originally appeared on NBC Sports Bayarea
+NFL Power Rankings: Where Pats stand after shutting out Lions originally appeared on NBC Sports Boston

 Parity, or mediocrity, continues to reign in the NFL in the Year of Our Lord 2022.